 - Reheat if needed: if the mousse is whipped too long and seizes, simply heat again (gently) and follow the steps over again.
 In this sense, the recipe is very forgiving.

 If you make this Chocolate Orange Mousse or any other dairy-free chocolate recipes on Occasionally Eggs, please take a moment to rate the recipe and leave a comment below.
 It’s such a help to others who want to try the recipe.
 For more OE, follow along on Instagram, Facebook, and Pinterest, purchase the Occasionally Eggs cookbook, or subscribe for new posts via email.

 Dark Chocolate Orange Mousse

 - 150 grams good quality dark chocolate 70% or higher

 - Break the chocolate into small pieces and place into a heat proof bowl, along with the orange juice, over a small saucepan of simmering water.
 Heat, stirring gently with a whisk, until the chocolate has completely melted.150 grams good quality dark chocolate, 125 ml orange juice

 - Fill a large mixing bowl with ice and place the smaller bowl with the chocolate mixture into it.
 Whisk rapidly by hand for 4-5 minutes, or until the mixture resembles whipped cream.
 It will start out very thin but gains volume quickly near the end.
 If you over mix, the chocolate will become grainy, but if it does, you can simply reheat it and start again.

-- Pour the mousse into small bowls or glasses and top with a little coconut whipped cream, orange zest, and pomegranate.
+- Pour the mousse into small bowls or glasses and top with a little coconut whipped cream or yogurt, orange zest, and pomegranate.
 Serve immediately or refrigerate for up to a day.